 These paintings are all large poster size - 30" x 22" or some close approximation depending on what sized paperorcard I had handy.

 I've divided the gallery into four sections, and arranged them in reverse ordersoyou'redelvingback intime.

 The oldest paintings, and the largest group, were done at the end of my last school year and through college-1978to1981.

 Then there was a bit of a gap.
 I still painted but didn't complete anythingforafewyears.Themiddlegroup, spanning1985to1996,representsatransitionin styletobolder, richercolorsandawayfromheavyuseof blackforshading.

 Up until then, I was working with poster colors on cartridge paper.
 I then switched to gouache on a heavier cardstock for the more recent works.
-These groups have a softer, less harsh feel to it.
+These groups have a softer, less harsh feel to them.